Jean28518/linux-assistant/README.md

 # linux-assistant
-Distribution indenpendent tool for everything, a linux desktop user needs.
-Written in flutter
+A linux application which is a daily linux helper with powerful integrated search, routines checks and admninistrative tasks.
+The Project is built with flutter and python.

 ## Requirements
 ```bash